 These sessions are open to all matriculated CSULB students as well as non-matriculated students, and provides opportunities for students and individuals to take CSULB classes.
 No application or admission process is required for registration.
 Enrolling in any of these sessions does not constitute admission to CSULB.
 For more information, contact the CCPE Student Services Center at (562) 985-5561.

 This program promotes a global learning community by offering a full range of programs that foster student success, global perspectives, and intercultural awareness.
 All study abroad programs are led by CSULB faculty.
 Most courses are open to all majors, students from other universities, as well as CSULB faculty, staff and members of the community on a space available basis.
-For more information, contact the CCPE Student Services Center at (562) 985-5561.
+For more information, contact the Study Abroad Office at (562) 985-8429.

 Continuing Education Units (CEUs) are a permanent record of attendance in professional development (non-credit) programs.
-They are provided by The American Council on Education (ACE) and administered through CCPE.
 CEUs can enhance ones resume and provide another opportunity to showcase a commitment to professional development.
 CEUs for specific professions are also available.

 The American Language Institute brings hundreds of international students to campus each year.
 The institute provides English as a Second Language instruction to international students most of whom are seeking admission to CSULB and other colleges and universities.
 ALI offerings include long-term and short-term programs, and credit and non-credit courses.
 Programs offered through ALI include the Intensive English Program, a non-credit program offered year-round, in which students are in class up to 25 hours per week.
-Through the University Study at the Beach (USB) program, ALI also brings students from foreign universities to CSULB for up to a year of study.
 ALI also offers a Teaching English as a Foreign Language (TEFL) training program and an MBA Preparation Program.

 The Center for International Education (CIE) endeavors to foster the continued growth of a strong internationally focused educational community at CSULB.
 CIE is responsible for the recruitment, admission and continued advisement of degree seeking international and exchange students for the university.
 CIE is also responsible for the promotion and advising for all study abroad programs.
 In addition, CIE conducts international events, assists in faculty international development and facilitates the invitation of international scholars to campus.

-The Center for International Trade and Transportation (CITT), a major programming division of CCPE, is a multidisciplinary center for multifunctional transportation studies and integrated logistics research, education, training, policy analysis, and community outreach.
-In collaboration with the University of Southern California, CITT is a major partner in the METRANS Transportation Center which is a U.S. Department of Transportation designated University Transportation Center.
-CITT offers the highly acclaimed Global Logistics Specialist (GLS) professional designation program, the Marine Terminal Operation Professional Program (MTOP), and various customized programs and workshops.
+The Center for International and Trade Transportation ( CITT), a major programming division of CCPE, is a multidisciplinary center for multifunctional transportation studies and integrated logistics research, education, training, policy analysis, and community outreach.
+Recently, CITT has been named to two new research centers of excellence, making CITT the Long Beach home for a total of four major research centers.
+In collaboration with the university of Southern California, CITT is a major partner in the METRANS Transportation Center which is a U.S. Department of Transportation designated Univeristy Transportation Center.
+CITT is a partner in the U.C Davis-led National Center for Sustainable Transportation, as well as METROFREIGHT, a Volvo Research and Education Foundations Center of Excellence in Urban Freight based at the University of Southern California.
+Most recently, CITT achieved the principal role in the CSULB-led Federal Highway Administration's Southwest Regional Surface Transportation Workforce Center of Excellence ( SRSTWC) covering eight states- California, Arizona, Nevade, New Mexico, Utah, Colorado, Oklahoma, and Texas.
+In the last two years, the above programs have brought in more than six million dollars in federal and state grant funding.
+Additionally, CITT offers the highly accalimed Global Logistics Specialist (GLS) professional designation program, the Marine Terminal Operation Profressional Program ( MTOP), and various customized programs and workshops.

 CCPE's Advanced Media Production Center (AMP) is an award-winning, full-service video and digital media production facility.
 The center provides the campus, and appropriate local institutions with a wide variety of professional media production services and resources in support of educational and promotional needs.